 Well, I’ve cheated – and you can cheat too.
 You can build your own website just like this one easily enough – sharing your recipes with the world, or your families.

 If you run a cafe or a restaurant, or even a sandwich shop, then sharing recipes with people is a great way to raise awareness of your business – and it’s quite easy to do.
-If you’re an affiliate, then food is always a hot trend, throughout the year you can use your food website to promote cookery books or other products easily, while having a great website!
+Or maybe you simply wish to create a record of what you’ve cooked, so you can share your recipes among people you know!

 Local foods, regional foods, vegetarian recipes, gluten-free …. whatever your interest, you can devote your own website entirely to that food niche.

 - First, you’ll need a domain name and hosting.
 You’ll want control over how your space looks and feels – so get your domain name now.
 I’ve used Blue Host because it’s affordable and a highly regarded hosting company.
 Once you’ve registered your domain name and got your hosting, it’s your space.